RMS Carpathia: Background

 Rather than attempting to fully regain prestige by spending the additional money necessary to order liners that were fast enough to win back the Blue Riband from the German Kaiser Wilhelm der Grosse or large enough to rival Oceanic in size, Cunard tried to maximize their profitability in order to remain solvent enough to fend off any takeover attempts by the competing shipping conglomerate by the name of International Mercantile Marine Co.

 The three new ships were not particularly fast, as they were designed for immigrant travellers, but provided significant cost savings in fuel economy.
 The three ships became both instruments and models through which Cunard was able to successfully compete with its larger rivals, most notably IMM's lead company, the White Star Line.

 Carpathia was a modified design of the Ivernia-class ships, being approximately 40 ft shorter than her "half-sisters".
 Like her predecessors, her design was based on a long hull, a low, well-balanced superstructure, and four masts fitted with cranes, allowing for effective handling of larger amounts of cargo than was customary on an ocean liner.

-History

 Design and construction

 RMS Carpathia was constructed by C. S. Swan & Hunter at their shipyard in Wallsend, England for the Cunard Steamship Company, to operate between Liverpool and Boston alongside Ivernia and Saxonia.
 Her keel was laid down on 10 September 1901, and she was launched on 6 August 1902, when she was christened by Miss Watson, daughter of the vice-chairman of the Cunard line.
 She underwent her sea trials on a voyage from the River Tyne to the River Mersey between 22 and 25 April 1903.